crispdark/Dfetch/README.md

 ## Why use this?

 I dont really think there is much of a reason to use this over the many other options there are out there.
 I'm just working on this for fun and it doesnt really fill any gap in the market.
-I ts not worse them most other options bu not different either.
+Its not worse then most other options but not different either.

 ## Installation